-Fava beans, also widely known as broad beans, come in soft green pods that yield tender, sweet, spring-y beans perfect in salads and other spring-time dishes.
-Learn how to use them (and get great recipes) below.
+Fava beans, also widely known as broad beans, come in soft green pods that yield tender, sweet, springy beans perfect in salads and other spring-time dishes.
+Learn how to use them (and get a few great recipes) below.

 Fava Bean Season

 Fava beans are thought of as a spring vegetable, but they are harvested well into the summer in cooler climates.
 They tend to be on the earlier side of harvested vegetables, and in temperate and warmer areas they are often put in to fix nitrogen in the soil before being pulled up for other produce to be planted.

 Look for firm pods that feel soft or at least smooth on the side.
 (Fuller, more mature pods will have larger, starchier beans which can be tasty and even preferable for stews or soups.)
 Once home, store fava beans loosely wrapped in plastic in the fridge for up to a week (depending on how fresh they are when you buy them).

 03 of 08

 Wait, wait!
 You don't need to shell fava beans — you can cook them slowly in a bit of liquid to tenderize the pods and make the whole thing edible.
 See how to make Braised Fava Beans.Continue to 5 of 8 below.

 There is usually just a brief window of opportunity to make this corn and fava bean risotto — the very end of spring/first glimpse of summer, when, if you're lucky, both fava beans and sweet corn are available.
 You can combine these vegetables into an excellent fava bean and sweet corn risotto.